Analysis of GBP/USD, 5-minute chart

 Analysis of GBP/USD, 1-hour chart

-The price resumed the uptrend on the one-hour chart, and it still does not cause any questions and doubts.
-The euro's growth is probably supported by the pound.
-However, we still think that the British currency rose too much in recent weeks, which does not meet the fundamental and macroeconomic background.
-So we expect that the pair will cross the trend line and fall.
-On Friday, the pair may trade at the following levels: 1.1645, 1.1760, 1.1874, 1.1974-1.2007, 1.2106, 1.2185, 1.2259, 1.2342.
-The Senkou Span B (1.1680) and Kijun Sen (1.1963) lines may also generate signals.
+On the one-hour chart, the price was briefly inside the 1.1760-1.1974 horizontal channel.
+The uptrend was restored since the pound received good news from the UK.
+The euro probably rose due to this event as well, which means that the pound has simply pulled the euro along with it.
+On Thursday, the pair may trade at the following levels: 1.1486, 1.1645, 1.1760, 1.1874, 1.1974-1.2007, 1.2106, 1.2185, 1.2259.
+The Senkou Span B (1.1680) and Kijun Sen (1.1921) lines may also generate signals.
 Pullbacks and breakouts through these lines may produce signals as well.
 A Stop Loss order should be set at the breakeven point after the price passes 20 pips in the right direction.
 Ichimoku indicator lines may move during the day, which should be taken into account when determining trading signals.
 In addition, the chart does illustrate support and resistance levels, which could be used to lock in profits.
-There are no important events or reports for Friday in the UK and the USA.
+There are no important events or reports for Thursday in the UK and the USA.
 Therefore, traders will have nothing to react to.
 Nevertheless, there could still be a trend and volatile movement may still persist since the price broke out of the horizontal channel and retained the uptrend.

 What we see on the trading charts: